-If an eligible scholar is not exempted from additional graduation requirements or has previously declined the exemption pursuant to this Policy, the Charter School shall exempt the scholar at any time if an exemption is requested by the foster youth and the foster youth qualifies for the exemption.
+If a Foster and Mobile Youth is not exempted from additional graduation requirements or has previously declined the exemption pursuant to this Policy, the Charter School shall exempt the scholar at any time if an exemption is requested by the foster youth and the foster youth qualifies for the exemption.
 Likewise, if the foster youth is exempted, the Charter School may not revoke the exemption.